vfarcic/devops26/manuscript/16-progressive-delivery.md

 TODO: Explanations how to accomplish the same without `jx create addon` (with custom-installed apps)ss
 TODO: vfarcic is this what you mean?

-Istio, Prometheus and Flagger can also be installed manually using Helm.
+Istio and Flagger can also be installed manually using Helm.

 ```bash
 helm repo add gcsweb.istio.io https://gcsweb.istio.io/gcs/istio-release/releases/1.1.5/charts/